Lexi-Zhou/stats201-project-zzz/README.md

   - 1.2 Aggregated comment-level gender labels to the professor level and manually reviewed inconsistent or conflicting cases.
   - 1.3 Applied existing name–gender reference datasets to label remaining unknown entries when pronoun-based signals were absent.
 - 2. Comment text preprocessing: Performed preprocessing at the comment level to generate the final modeling input (comments_final), including:
-  - basic text cleaning (escape characters and whitespace), lowercasing, punctuation removal, contraction and negation expansion, tokenization, lemmatization (with fallback), negation marking, n-gram construction (1–3 grams), and stopword removal while retaining negation terms.
+  - basic text cleaning (escape characters and whitespace), lowercasing, punctuation removal, contraction and negation expansion, lemmatization, negation prefix marking, n-gram construction, and stopword removal while retaining negation terms.

 ## 📦 Baseline Modeling
 - 1. Train/test split: Split the dataset into training and test sets using an 80/20 random split with a fixed random state to ensure reproducibility.